01 of 23

 Light Fixtures as Decorating Accents

 When you live in a climate that is dark quite a bit of the year, good lighting becomes extra important, and light fixtures become focal points for interesting or unusual design.
-The softly glowing paper pendant light in this bedroom found on Remodelista is a prime example of using lighting to add unique style to a space.Continue to 7 of 24 below.
+The softly glowing paper pendant light in this bedroom shared on Remodelista is a prime example of using lighting to add unique style to a space.Continue to 6 of 23 below.

 Scandinavian Cottage Bedroom

 Although Scandinavian decor is generally pared down and minimalist in feel, that doesn’t mean there isn’t room for personality, warmth, and touches of other decorating themes.
-This lovely bedroom has a cottage vibe but maintains the limited palette, clean lines, and airiness typical to Scandi style.Continue to 8 of 24 below.
+This lovely bedroom from APD Interiors shared on The Design Inspirationalist has a cottage vibe but maintains the limited palette, clean lines, and airiness typical to Scandi style.Continue to 7 of 23 below.

-Scandinavian Bedrooms and Distressed WoodContinue to 10 of 24 below.
+Scandinavian Bedrooms Are Open and AiryContinue to 10 of 23 below.

 Scandinavian Men's Bedroom

 If you’re looking for a decorating style that is every bit as appealing to men as to women, your search has ended.
-The Scandi penchant for limited color, simple lines, lack of fuss, and no frills or adornment make it a style that works in just about anyone’s bedroom.Continue to 12 of 24 below.
+The Scandi penchant for limited color, simple lines, lack of fuss, and no-frills or adornment make it a style that works in just about anyone’s bedroom.Continue to 11 of 23 below.

 Pastel Scandinavian Bedroom

 While white is by far the most common color in Scandinavian décor, it isn’t the only choice.
-Other soft hues, such as the blush and pale gray shown here, are equally suited to this light and airy style.
+Other soft hues, such as the blush and pale gray shown in this simple room from Comfy Dwelling, are equally suited to this light and airy style.
 Another touch that’s common to the far north: the copper pendant light shown here.
-Warm metals are the perfect counterpoint to a cool palette.Continue to 13 of 24 below.
+Warm metals are the perfect counterpoint to a cool palette.Continue to 12 of 23 below.

 Peaceful Scandi Bedroom